-Asian stocks mostly lower after mixed day on Wall Street
+World stocks slide on worries over pandemic, recovery

 Small company stocks declined.
 The Russell 2000 index lost 0.7% to 2,275.61.

 A rise in bond yields helped out bank stocks.
 The yield on the 10-year Treasury note rose to 1.37% from 1.32% on Friday.
-Bank of America rose 0.7%.

 Volatility is expected to pick up in the coming days and weeks, after stocks churned higher throughout the summer, helped by stronger-than-expected earnings from big companies and guidance from the Federal Reserve that the central bank plans to keep interest rates low.